sh13y/OOP-Mini-Project/README.md

 ---

-This implementation guide provides a comprehensive overview of the codebase.
+This implementation guide provides a detailed overview of the QSettings-based database system and other core components.
 For specific implementation details, refer to the respective source files.